What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 Get-Service | Sort-Object -property Status

-What is Windows PowerShell and what is it eaten with?
+What's the Windows PowerShell and What to Eat with It?
 Part 1: Key Features

 First, the Get-Service cmdlet is executed, and then all the services received by it are passed to the Sort-Object cmdlet for sorting by the Status property.
 Which argument the result of the previous section of the pipeline is passed to depends on its type - usually it is InputObject.
 This issue will be discussed in more detail in an article dedicated to the PowerShell programming language.

-If you wish, you can continue the chain and pass the result of the Sort-Object operation to another cmdlet (they will be executed from left to right).
-By the way, Windows users also have access to the construction for pagination familiar to all Unixoids:
+If desired, the chain can be extended and the result of Sort-Object can be passed to another cmdlet (they will be executed from left to right).
+By the way, users Windows The pagination construction, familiar to all Unix users, is also available:

 Get-Service | Sort-Object -property Status | more